awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 You can delete volumes using the AWS Storage Gateway console or the AWS Storage Gateway API\.
 For information on using the AWS Storage Gateway API to remove volumes, see [Delete Volume](http://docs.aws.amazon.com/storagegateway/latest/APIReference/API_DeleteVolume.html)\.
 The following procedure demonstrates using the console\.

-Before you delete a volume, backup your data or take a snapshot of your critical data\.
-For stored volumes, your local disks will not be erased\.
-Once you delete a volume you can't get it back\.<a name="CachedRemovingAStorageVolume"></a>
+Before you delete a volume, back up your data or take a snapshot of your critical data\.
+For stored volumes, your local disks aren't erased\.
+After you delete a volume, you can't get it back\.<a name="CachedRemovingAStorageVolume"></a>

 **To remove a volume**

 1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

 1. On the **Volumes** tab, choose the volume and choose the confirmation box\.
-Make sure the volume listed is the volume you intend to delete\.
+Make sure that the volume listed is the volume you intend to delete\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/delete-volume.png)

 1. Choose **Delete** to delete the volume\.

 ## Creating a One\-Time Snapshot<a name="CreatingSnapshot"></a>

-In addition to scheduled snapshots, Volume gateways allows you to take one\-time, ad hoc snapshots\.
+In addition to scheduled snapshots, for volume gateways you can take one\-time, ad hoc snapshots\.
 By doing this, you can back up your storage volume immediately without waiting for the next scheduled snapshot\.

 **To take a one\-time snapshot of your storage volume**